sonyakkmas/database-auca/course_project/tables.md

 # Pharmacy Management Database – Tables Overview

-This document explains **what each table means** and **why it is needed** in the pharmacy management system.
+This document explains **what each table means** and **why it is needed** in the pharmacy management system, based on the current schema.

 ---

 ## 1. Organization & Locations

+### `branch_types`
+**What it is:**
+Lookup table for types of branches (e.g. *Pharmacy*, *Warehouse*).

+**Why it’s needed:**
+- Normalizes branch type labels.
+- Allows adding new types without changing the `branches` table.

+---

 ### `branches`
 **What it is:**
-Represents each physical location in the organization: individual pharmacies, warehouses, etc.
+Each physical location in the organization.

 **Why it’s needed:**
-- Many parts of the system are branch-specific: stock, sales, prescriptions.
+- Many processes are branch-specific: stock, sales, prescriptions, stock counts.
-- Allows reports like “sales per branch”, “stock per branch”, “expiring drugs in branch A”.
+- Enables reporting like “stock per branch”, “sales per branch”.

 ---

+### `temperature_ranges`
+**What it is:**
+Lookup table for storage temperature ranges (e.g. *2–8°C*).

+**Why it’s needed:**
+- Encodes temperature codes and descriptions in one place.
+- Lets you declare that certain storage areas must meet specific temperature ranges.

+---

 ### `storage_areas`
 **What it is:**
-Sub-locations inside a branch (e.g. “Fridge 1”, “Narcotics Safe”, “Main Shelf A”).
+Sub-locations inside a branch (e.g. “Fridge 1”, “Narcotics Safe”).

 **Why it’s needed:**
-- Some drugs have special storage (refrigerated, controlled).
+- Some drugs require special storage (fridge, safe).
-- Lets you track **where exactly** inside a branch a batch is stored.
+- Lets you track **where exactly** within a branch each batch is stored.
-- Useful for audits and safety: “all narcotics are in the safe”, “all insulin is in fridge areas”.

 ---